Skip to main content

 STAY-AT-HOME SYMPTOMS

-• child has difficulty participating in routine activities
+• difficulty participating in routine activities

 • severe or worsening symptoms